 What it takes to not give up - the pros and cons of just staying in the game

-Does mental illness in one person create anger and resentment in your other family members?
+Has mental illness in one person created anger and resentment in your other family members?

 Grieve the losses you experience with depression and you will be better able to move on.